Shakthi008/A-GENERATIVE-CODE-ASSISTANT-USING-META-AI-FOR-END-TO-END-MULTI-PROGRAMMING-/README.md

-# A-GENERATIVE-CODE-ASSISTANT-USING-META-AI-FOR-END-TO-END-MULTI-PROGRAMMING
-Here's the updated README file template with the correct project title and more comprehensive details on your various model types:

----

 # A Generative Code Assistant Using Meta AI for End-to-End Multi-Programming

 ## Project Overview
 This project aims to build a Generative Code Assistant powered by Meta AI models.
 It leverages multiple model quantization strategies, including 4-bit, 8-bit, 16-bit GGUF, and Q8_0 and Q4_K_M GGUF models, to facilitate multi-programming code generation.
 The assistant integrates with a user-friendly Gradio interface to assist developers by generating code, providing debugging assistance, and offering code-related insights.
+Additionally, it can be integrated into Visual Studio Code (VS Code) for seamless code generation and debugging.

 ## Features
 - **Generative Code Assistance**: Generate code in various programming languages from natural language inputs.
 - **Multi-Programming Language Support**: Support for multiple programming languages and frameworks.
 - **Multiple Model Quantization**: Use of advanced quantization techniques to enhance model performance.
 - **Gradio UI**: Seamless interaction with the assistant through a simple web interface.
+- **VS Code Integration**: Easily flag code to VS Code, allowing for offline use of the model directly from the editor.
+- **Offline Capabilities**: All models and functionalities can be used offline, ensuring privacy and flexibility.

 ## Installation

 ### Prerequisites
 - Python 3.x
-- Google Colab (for using GPUs like T4)
+- Google Colab (for using GPUs like T4) or local environment
+- Visual Studio Code (VS Code) for integration
 - Libraries: `transformers`, `gradio`, `bitsandbytes`, `accelerate`

 ### Setup on Local (For Non-GPU Users)